khxnhng/khxnhng/README.md

 Hi!
-Im' @khxnhng, a math undergrad studying at the University of Edinburgh.
+I'm @khxnhng, a math undergrad studying at the University of Edinburgh.